Religious policies of Constantine the Great: Paganism

 Some of Constantine's choices have not left historians with a simple reading of his beliefs.
 Johann Peter Kirsch says the consensus of the sources is that Constantine had both his son and wife executed at his instigation.
 He also ordered the execution of eunuch priests in Egypt because they transgressed his moral norms.
 According to MacMullen, Constantine made many derogatory and contemptuous comments relating to the old religion; writing of the "true obstinacy" of the pagans, of their "misguided rites and ceremonial", and of their "temples of lying" contrasted with "the splendours of the home of truth".

-Although Constantine is regarded as the first Christian emperor, this does not mean that there are no longer any pagans in the empire.
+Although Constantine is regarded as the first Christian emperor, this does not mean that there were no longer any pagans in the empire.
 Christians most likely formed between sixteen and seventeen percent of empire at the time of Constantine's conversion.
 They did not have the numerical advantage to form a sufficient power–base to begin a systematic persecution of pagans.
 However, Brown reminds us "We should not underestimate the fierce mood of the Christians of the fourth century:" repression, persecution and martyrdom do not generally breed tolerance of those same persecutors.
 Brown says Roman authorities had shown no hesitation in "taking out" the Christian church that they saw as a threat to empire, and that Constantine and his successors did the same for the same reasons.
 Constantine would sporadically prohibit public sacrifice and close pagan temples; very little pressure, however, was put on individual pagans.
 Just as persecution of Christians had been sporadic, actions against pagans were also sporadic.

 Lives were lost around the imperial court for various reasons and intrigues, but there is no evidence of judicial killings for illegal sacrifices before Tiberius Constantine (574-582).
 Drake and Hans-Ulrich Wiemer are two among many who agree that Constantine was generally not in favor of suppression of paganism by force.
 Instead, Constantine took steps to legally limit the public practice of pagan worship.
 Constantine's main approach was to use enticement by making the adoption of Christianity beneficial.